morose-9816/Mini-Web-Scraper/README.md

 A modular mini web scraper which can scrape data off any website which only has static pages into a structured JSON output based on an input configuration.

+What is the input and output for the scraping module?
+Two files as an input:
+- scraper-config.json contains the real Configuration for a website
+- urls.csv which contains 100 candidate URL’s present in that website.
+Output:
+- Return the data into one JSON object for all the 100 candidate URLs using the Entity notation.

 Assumptions :
 	- The input config file has all the tags/classes/id which are needed to be scraped
 	- The config of every entity in input_config.json has either ::attr(src) or ::text in the end.